ChocoMadeleines/ChocoMadeleines/README.md

     Self-taught developer, High-school student, living in France,<br>
     Computers are my passion ever since I was young, I also enjoy art,<br>
     I treat web development and UI/UX design, as a form of art,<br>
-    I like to experiment, I try to make my creations unique.
+    I like to experiment, I like to make my creations unique.
 </p>

 <h3 align="center">🖌️ Tools/Languages I use:</h3>